silently/wsmock/README.md

 ## Assertion API

-Check the [API documentation](https://pkg.go.dev/github.com/silently/wsmock#Assertion) for a comprehensive description of wsmock.
+Check the [API documentation](https://pkg.go.dev/github.com/silently/wsmock#Assertion) for a comprehensive description of wsmock Assertion API.

-`Recorder#NewAssertion()` returns a new struct whose API enable chaining and ordering conditions.
-A wsmock assertion is indeed a chain of conditions.
+`Recorder#NewAssertion()` returns a new struct that enables chaining and ordering conditions.

 ### Chainable conditions